noopkat/oled-js/README.md

 ## SPI screens

 **IMPORTANT NOTE: Using SPI will make your screen update and draw VERY slow.
 Manual hardware SPI over USB is the only way currently to do this within Johnny-Five, which is not optimized for the normal speed you can expect from SPI in general.
-Sorry about that.**
+Sorry about that.
+[Here is a video I took to show this](https://www.youtube.com/watch?v=wHCxlYx2bZY).**

 Hook up SPI compatible oled to the Arduino.
 If using an Arduino Uno, pins are as follows: